HARINARAYANA353/Plugging-into-the-Future-An-Exploration-of-Electricity-Consumption-Patterns/README.md

-# This is my intrenship project for 8th semester
+# This is my internship project for 8th semester